UMP 135x40 [M10+M12] GW F600 Lina / N38 - search holder

 Neodymium magnets can demagnetize at high temperatures.

-The magnet coating is made of nickel, so be cautious if you have an allergy.
+The magnet is coated with nickel - be careful if you have an allergy.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.